Why GDPR Compliance is Important

 - Legitimate Interests

 Sending security alerts: It is important for a company to have adept technical support to avert data breaches.
 If at all there is a breach, it should have provisions to inform both the individual and the company regarding the same.
 The company should be able to tell its customers specifically as to what was exposed.
-The GDPR introduces a duty on all organisations to report certain types of personal data breach to the relevant supervisory authority.
+The GDPR introduces a duty on all organizations to report certain types of personal data breach to the relevant supervisory authority.
 You must do this within 72 hours of becoming aware of the breach, where feasible.

 Monitoring data transfer: GDPR lays great restrictions on personal data transfer.
 Corporate entities should have an enforceable plan to prevent unauthorized data transfers.
 Transfer of data outside EU should meet the GDPR requirements first.
 A series of queries pertaining to the content of the data need to be answered.
 If the data is extra sensitive, additional restrictions must be imposed.
 If needed, the permission for transmission can also be revoked.